 But these can not be used on acne.
 For people having acne or very oily skin, a traditional face mask made of gram flour is very useful.
 It not only exfoliates dead cells without harming the skin, it also dries out the excess oil and relieves the skin of stickiness.
 In fact, it is good to use natural cleansers on acne skin and oily skin.
 Orange peels are one such method which makes oily skin glow with its essential oils and drying property.
 You can prepare it at home by drying out an orange peel and then grinding it to a fine mix.
 It is especially good in summers to clean skin of excessive oil.

 Essential skin care can be completed in four easy steps.
 Determine your skin type, perhaps with the help of some skin specialist.
 Clean your skin daily.
 Use a moisturizer, even for oily skin, as all types of skin need protection and lubrication.
 Protect your skin from the sun and exfoliate regularly to remove dead cells.

-This information is taken from a very comprehensive site covering anything and everything about acne including latest research, how to cope with acne, medications, articles and much, much more.
+As mentioned earlier, this information is taken from a very comprehensive site at http://www.acne-resource.org/index.html.
+This site covers anything and everything about acne including latest research, how to cope with acne, medications, articles and much, much more.

 Copyright © 2000-2017 Hints and Things